LIFE, THE EUROPEAN INSTRUMENT DEDICATED TO THE ENVIRONMENT

 - Space for nature: area-based conservation and restoration measures.

-- Safeguarding our species: measures targeting specific species.
+- Safeguarding our species: measures targeting specific species

 - Resource recovery from waste: innovative solutions for value-added recycled materials, components or products.